United States Air Force Academy

 SAPR staff provide 24/7 response and advocacy to victims of sexual assault no matter when the incident occurred.
 Advocacy is not counseling.
 It refers to providing support, resources and referrals as needed to help victims of assault.
 Assistance can range from a referral for counseling, or medical assistance bed rest (cadets), legal assistance including the Special Victims Counsel (which is confidential and available for both restricted and unrestricted reporting options), and many other types of support.

 They serve all military members, cadets and cadet candidates, DoD Civilians, and family members 18 years of age and older.
-If you are a victim of sexual assault, immediate and confidential help is available 24/7 by calling the USAFA Crisis Hotline at (719) 333-7272 or the DoD Safe Helpline at 1 (877) 995-5247.
+If you are a victim of sexual assault, immediate and confidential help is available 24/7 by calling the Academy Crisis Hotline at (719) 333-7272 or the DoD Safe Helpline at 1 (877) 995-5247.
 For administrative purposes, call (719) 333-5389.

 back to top